Yep, we’re talking family photo posing ideas! And amazing pictures your clients will cherish for years to come!

 Related: How to Take Bokeh Photos

 When shooting family portrait poses on a beach, open shade is rare.
 So, you’ll either be wanting an overcast day when the sun is filtered through clouds, or you’ll need to shoot during the golden hours of the day.
 That’s the 1-2 hours before sunset or after sunrise.

 Related: Shooting in the Golden Hour

 Too many patterns and colors on the subjects’ clothing can distract and is a form of clutter in photos.

 Aim to keep outfits simple with classic patterns such as stripes, spots and checks.
 You can also do that by ensuring a good mix of solids and patterns (more solids than patterns).
 Look for outfits that compliment one another in varying tones within a color family, without being matchy-matchy in a cheesy way.

 Framing our subjects using the environment or the architecture is a great way to draw your viewers eye directly to the subject.
 It will also create an impactful composition.

-Consider your lenses if you have more than one to choose from.
-Wide angle lenses will elongate limbs and flatten faces, leading to a cartoonish look when photographed up close.
+If you have multiple lenses, consider which will work best for creating beautiful family portrait poses.
+A wide angle lenses will elongate limbs and flatten faces, leading to a cartoonish look when photographed up close.

 Whereas longer focal lengths compress the background, enhance the bokeh effect and will help your subjects pop beautifully from the background.